Ale557333/tip_calculator/README.md

 ## Project challenge
-The intention of this project is to use the technologies listed below:
+This project intends to use the challenges listed below:

 - Snackbar
 - ViewBinding